 (Since Perl 5.8.1.)
-Used to randomise perl's internal hash function.
-To emulate the pre-5.8.1 behaviour, set to an integer (zero means exactly the same order as 5.8.0).
-"Pre-5.8.1" means, among other things, that hash keys will always have the same ordering between different runs of perl.
+Used to randomize Perl's internal hash function.
+To emulate the pre-5.8.1 behaviour, set to an integer; "0" means exactly the same order as in 5.8.0.
+"Pre-5.8.1" means, among other things, that hash keys will always have the same ordering between different runs of Perl.

-Most hashes return elements in the same order as Perl 5.8.0 by default.
+Most hashes by default return elements in the same order as in Perl 5.8.0.
 On a hash by hash basis, if pathological data is detected during a hash key insertion, then that hash will switch to an alternative random hash seed.

-The default behaviour is to randomise unless the PERL_HASH_SEED is set.
-If perl has been compiled with -DUSE_HASH_SEED_EXPLICIT, the default behaviour is not to randomise unless the PERL_HASH_SEED is set.
+The default behaviour is to randomize unless the PERL_HASH_SEED is set.
+If Perl has been compiled with -DUSE_HASH_SEED_EXPLICIT, the default behaviour is not to randomize unless the PERL_HASH_SEED is set.

-If PERL_HASH_SEED is unset or set to a non-numeric string, perl uses the pseudorandom seed supplied by the operating system and libraries.
+If PERL_HASH_SEED is unset or set to a non-numeric string, Perl uses the pseudorandom seed supplied by the operating system and libraries.

-Please note that the hash seed is sensitive information.
+PLEASE NOTE: The hash seed is sensitive information.
 Hashes are randomized to protect against local and remote attacks against Perl code.
-By manually setting a seed this protection may be partially or completely lost.
+By manually setting a seed, this protection may be partially or completely lost.